dreibh/hipercontracer/README.md

 Notes:

-- See the the [manpage of "hipercontracer"](https://github.com/dreibh/hipercontracer/blob/master/src/hipercontracer.1) for a detailed description of the results file formats: ```man hipercontracer```
+- See the [manpage of "hipercontracer"](https://github.com/dreibh/hipercontracer/blob/master/src/hipercontracer.1) for a detailed description of the results file formats: ```man hipercontracer```
 - The HiPerConTracer Viewer Tool can be used to display results files, including uncompressed ones.
 - The HiPerConTracer Results Tool can be used to merge and/or convert the results files.

 ## Further Details
-See the the manpage of "hipercontracer" for all options, including a description of the results file formats!
+See the manpage of "hipercontracer" for all options, including a description of the results file formats!

 # The HiPerConTracer Viewer Tool